Austin Blythe: Kansas City Chiefs

 Blythe signed with the Kansas City Chiefs on April 5, 2021.

 Seattle Seahawks

 Blythe signed with the Seattle Seahawks on March 21, 2022.

 Blythe played and started 17 games in his one season with the Seahawks.
 He also started in the wild card round for the Seahawks.

 On February 28, 2023, Blythe announced his retirement from the NFL after seven seasons.

 Personal life

 Blythe is a graduate of Williamsburg (Iowa) High School, where he was a two-time all-state football player at center and a three-time state champion in wrestling.
 He married Kiley Ritchie, daughter of his high school football coach, in 2015.
 The two had known each other since elementary school, but did not begin dating until college.
 In June 2016, he and his wife had a son.
 In January 2020, he and his wife had their second child, a daughter.
-In October of 2022, the couple welcomed their third child, a daughter, into the world.
+In October 2022, the couple welcomed their third child, a daughter, into the world.